Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/MVVM/Binding.md

 ### TransferValueFromSourceToTarget()

-Transfers the value from the source to target.Note that this method will check the [BindingMode](#) to see if the transfer is possible.
+Transfers the value from the source to target.
+Note that this method will check the [BindingMode](#) to see if the transfer is possible.

 ### TransferValueFromTargetToSource()

-Transfers the value from the target to source.Note that this method will check the [BindingMode](#) to see if the transfer is possible.
+Transfers the value from the target to source.
+Note that this method will check the [BindingMode](#) to see if the transfer is possible.